cadon/ARKStatsExtractor/README.md

 ## Download
 Download the [latest release here](https://github.com/cadon/ARKStatsExtractor/releases/latest).

-* The file stats.csv contains all the stats, it can be edited and updated if necessary.
+* The file stats.txt contains all the stats, it can be edited and updated if necessary.
-* The file level.txt contains all the xp needed for a level.
-Edit it if your server uses custom values for levelups.
+* The file settings.txt contains all the multipliers for the levelup (introduced in v231)

 ## Patchnotes
+* v0.13.1: added support for new creature-balance
 * v0.12: fixed algorithm for just tamed creatures ("torpor too high after taming"-bug)
 * v0.11.1: updated stats.txt for scorpions tamed before v225
 * v0.11: updated creature-stats in stats.txt, changed algorithm to not needing xp anymore and removed level.txt (easier for custom server)